A Gentleman's Guide to Love and Murder

 A Gentleman's Guide to Love & Murder is a musical comedy with music by Steven Lutvak, lyrics by Lutvak and Robert L. Freedman, and a book by Freedman.
 It is based on the 1907 fictional novel Israel Rank: The Autobiography of a Criminal by Roy Horniman.

 The show opened on Broadway at the Walter Kerr Theatre November 17, 2013, running until January 17, 2016.
 The Broadway production won four Tony Awards at the 68th Tony Awards in June 2014, including Best Musical.

 The novel was also the source for the 1949 British film Kind Hearts and Coronets, with which it shares the conceit of casting one actor as an entire family; however, after a lengthy legal battle, the infringement claim from the film's copyright holder was dismissed.
-A small production of the show was also performed in 2004 under the same name of the 1949 film.
+An early workshop of the show was presented in 2004 under the same title as the 1949 film.

 Productions

 A Gentleman's Guide to Love and Murder premiered at the Hartford Stage, Hartford, Connecticut, running in October and November 2012, with direction by Darko Tresnjak.
 The cast featured Jefferson Mays, Ken Barnett and Lisa O'Hare.
 The show was a co-production of the Hartford Stage and the Old Globe Theatre.

 The musical then played at the Old Globe Theatre, San Diego, California, in March 2013.
 Directed by Tresnjak, the cast again featured Mays, Barnett and O'Hare.

 The musical opened on Broadway at the Walter Kerr Theatre on November 17, 2013, after beginning previews on October 22, 2013.
 Directed by Tresnjak and choreographed by Peggy Hickey, the production closed on January 17, 2016.
 The original cast featured Mays (who would stay with the production for its entire run), O'Hare, Lauren Worsham and Bryce Pinkham.
 Mays plays nine roles, all of the D'Ysquith family.
 Its capitalization was $7.5 million, and in April 2015 the producers announced the recoupment of the capitalization.

 A U.S. national tour of the production opened in September 2015 at the Proctor's Theatre in Schenectady, New York, and closed in March 2017 at the Sacramento Community Center Theater.
 A second national tour opened in September 2017 at the Overture Center in Madison, Wisconsin, and closed in May 2018 at the Mother Lode Theatre in Butte, Montana.

 An Australian production opened at the Arts Centre Melbourne for The Production Company in October 2018.
 It featured Mitchell Butel and Chris Ryan, and was directed by Roger Hodgman.

+A French production opened at the Théâtre du Palais-Royal in August 2026.
+It featured Gaétan Borg and Benoît Cauden and was directed by Virginie Lemoine.